omarsotillo/spm/README.md

     Options 🗃 (all command accepts specific manager flags) --print, -p        - Will print the command but not execute it --global, -g       - Global mode installation.
-Commands like add will be converted to global --development, -d  - Add the command in development mode --backend, -b      - Run command in backend package manager only --frontend, -f     - Run command in frontend package manager only
+Commands like add will be converted to global --dev, -d  - Add the command in development mode --backend, -b      - Run command in backend package manager only --frontend, -f     - Run command in frontend package manager only